Ovulation Symptoms: 9 Signs That You Could Get Pregnant Right Now

 Ovulation is the release of an egg from an ovarian follicle.
-After the egg is released, it travels through the fallopian tubes en route to the uterus.
+After the egg is released, it travels through one of the fallopian tubes en route to the uterus.
 If the egg is fertilized by a sperm cell during its journey to the uterus, pregnancy may occur.

 When do women ovulate?

 One of the most important hormones that’s necessary for ovulation to occur is estrogen.
 In the beginning of your cycle, when you have your period, estrogen levels are low.
 Estrogen rises throughout the first part of your cycle, eventually reaching a threshold where it triggers the release of luteinizing hormone, which tells the ovaries that it’s time to release an egg.
 Most of the symptoms of ovulation are related to increasing levels of estrogen.